 A Good Source of Vitamin B12

 Vitamin B12, or cobalamin, ensures a healthy nervous system, regulates brain function and is vital in the formation of blood cells.
 It also helps dogs maintain a healthy digestive system.
 Symptoms of B12 deficiency include listlessness and a loss of appetite.
-It can also cause diarrhea and can even lead to a loss in brain function with symptoms that include confusion and even seizures.
+It can also cause diarrhea and can even lead to a loss of brain function with symptoms that include confusion and even seizures.
 Some breeds, such as Australian Shepherds, Border Collies, and Beagles, are naturally predisposed to vitamin B12 deficiency because they struggle to absorb B12.
 Finding a reliable source of this vitamin is especially important for these breeds, but it is important for all dogs.

 Vitamin B12 is commonly found in meat products including beef and chicken.
 It is not normally found in vegetables or fruit.
 As a cereal, oatmeal is a good non-meat source of vitamin B12.
 It can be used to supplement levels of the vitamin that your dog gets from meat sources.